WurthElektronik/FeatherWings/ThyoneWirelessFeatherWing/software/README.md

 1. Clone or download the code.
 2. Open the workspace of interest with the filename `<FeatherWing>.code-workspace` in Visual Studio code.
-3. Build and upload the code from the PlatformIO tab as shown in the Figure below
+3. Build and upload the code from the PlatformIO tab as shown in the Figure below.
-4. After successful upload, click on **Monitor** in PlatformIO extension tab to view the debug logs in the serial terminal.(See Figure)
+4. After successful upload, click on **Monitor** in the PlatformIO extension tab to view the debug logs in the serial terminal.

 ![Running quick start example](../../assets/VSCode.png)